microsoft/RTVS-docs/variable-explorer.md

 ![](./media/RTVS-REPL-variable-explorer-cmds-example-drill-down2.png)

 Since the data for each team is *tabular*, it makes sense to view them in a table form.
-If you click on the hourglass icon next to the team name, you'll open up the Data Table Viewer:
+If you click on the magnifying glass icon next to the team name, you'll open up the Data Table Viewer:

 ![](./media/RTVS-REPL-variable-explorer-table-view.png)